 Traditional Residencies are open to creative and non-fiction writers, activists, and artists of all disciplines—including composers, filmmakers, and visual artists who do not require exceptional facilities.
 Each session is four weeks long and includes up to fifteen residents.
-Other than transportation and the $25 application fee, there is no cost.
+There is no cost.

 For further details and photographs, please see Life at BMC.

 Blue Mountain Center periodically hosts special short residencies with specific themes.
 These sessions are developed through invitations, nominations, and distinct application processes.
 Residents work on individual projects as they would do during a Traditional Residency and are encouraged to share their perspectives, ideas, and approaches with one another.

 Blue Mountain Center hosts small weekend gatherings in the spring and fall.
 They exist to bring together those working on pressing social problems such as civil liberties, environmental health and safety, peace, and economic justice.

 Conferences are planned six months in advance.
 Most are initiated by Blue Mountain Center—the facilities are not available for rent—but the Co-Directors welcome suggestions.
 Inquiries and conference ideas may be sent by email to BMC with the subject line "Conference."

 The Boren Chertkov Residency for Labor and Justice is granted annually to a BMC applicant whose work embodies the spirit and vision of the late Boren Chertkov.
 Boren was a champion of workers' rights and social justice, and a beloved community member at Blue Mountain Center.

 Within a year of fundraising we met our initial goal of $100,000 to endow this permanent residency in honor of Boren, who passed away in April 2013.
 We are endlessly grateful to his friends and admirers, BMC alumni, and the many others who contributed to making this residency a reality.